-The following regulations apply to students who have attempted at least one half-credit course (0.5 FCE) in the Faculty.
+The following regulations apply to students who have attempted at least one half-credit course (0.5 credits) in the Faculty.

-- A student shall be on academic probation who a) has a cumulative GPA of less than 1.50 or b) returns from suspension. - 2.
-A student who, at the end of the Fall/Winter or Summer Session during which the student is on probation a) has a cumulative GPA of 1.50 or more shall be in good standing. b) has a cumulative GPA of less than 1.50 but an annual GPA of 1.70 or more (Fall/Winter Session)/sessional GPA of 1.70 or more (Summer Session) shall continue on probation. c) has a cumulative GPA of less than 1.50 and an annual GPA of less than 1.70 (Fall/Winter Session)/sessional GPA of less than 1.70 (Summer Session) shall be suspended for one calendar year unless the student has been so suspended previously, in which case the student shall be suspended for three years. - 3.
-A student who, having been suspended for three years, is again liable for suspension shall be refused further registration in the Faculty.
+- 1. A student shall be on academic probation who - a. has a cumulative GPA of less than 1.50 or - b. returns from suspension. - 2.
+A student who, at the end of the Fall/Winter or Summer Session during which the student is on probation - a. has a cumulative GPA of 1.50 or more shall be in good standing. - b. has a cumulative GPA of less than 1.50 but an annual GPA of 1.70 or more (Fall/Winter Session)/sessional GPA of 1.70 or more (Summer Session) shall continue on probation.

+- c. has a cumulative GPA of less than 1.50 and an annual GPA of less than 1.70 (Fall/Winter Session)/sessional GPA of less than 1.70 (Summer Session) shall be suspended for one calendar year unless the student has been so suspended previously, in which case the student shall be suspended for three years. - Students who, having been suspended for three years, when next assessed have a cumulative GPA of less than 1.50 and an annual GPA of less than 1.70 (Fall/Winter Session) or a sessional GPA of less than 1.70 (Summer Session): will be refused further registration in the Faculty.

-NOTE: Students "On Academic Probation" may take no more than five courses in each of the Fall and Winter Terms.
+NOTE: Students "On Academic Probation" may take no more than 2.5 credits in each of the Fall and Winter Terms and no more than 1.0 credit in each of the summer terms.